Property Tax Appeal Strategy for Maricopa County, AZ: Local Tactics That Work

 Frequently Asked Questions

 In Maricopa County, AZ, property tax appeals are filed through the Maricopa County Assessor's Office.
 The deadline is Within 60 days of the notice of value (typically by April).
-Arizona's Limited Property Value caps annual increases at 5%, so your LPV may already be below market value.
+Arizona's Limited Property Value caps annual increases at 5%.

 How Property Tax Appeals Work in Maricopa County?